Over 100 Monthly-updated ETF and Mutual Fund Recommendations

 The mutual fund turnover formula is:

-(Whichever is less: Assets Sold Off - or - New Investment Purchases) / (Net Assets - 12 month average) = Mutual Fund Turnover Ratio
+(Whichever is less: Assets Sold Off - or - New Investment Purchases) / (Net Assets - 12 quarter average) = Mutual Fund Turnover Ratio

 About the only things one can generalize are: The higher the trading activity, the higher the trading expense, which you pay in management fees.
 This also means higher capital gains taxes, and probably higher dividend distributions.
 This matters much more in personal / non-tax-qualified accounts than in tax-qualified accounts.